Home Bar Plans

 Final notes:

 The Sanyo SR-4912M 4.9 Cu.
-Ft refrigerator can be converted to a kegerator, though this is not manufacturer's recommendation, there are several websites that provide the details.
+Ft refrigerator can be converted to a kegerator (though this is not the manufacturer's recommendation - several websites provide the details).

 I didn't attach the bar top to the bar frame.
-The weight of the bar top holds it firmly enough on the frame.
-I also left the bar top unattached in case I wanted to add a tap to it, at a later date.
+The weight of the bar top is enough to hold it firmly on the frame.
+I left the bar top unattached so I could add a tap later.

 Please verify all of the measurements before cutting any wood.